At least 240 people, including those on the ground, killed in the Air India crash, official says

-AHMEDABAD, India (AP) — An Air India passenger plane bound for London crashed into a medical college in the northwestern city of Ahmedabad after takeoff Thursday, killing at least 240 people in one of India's worst airline disasters in decades, officials said.
+AHMEDABAD, India (AP) — One passenger survived the crash of an Air India plane bound for London that killed at least 240 people Thursday in Ahmedabad, one of India's worst airline disasters in decades, officials said.

-Vidhi Chaudhary, a top state police officer in Ahmedabad, said medical students who were in a college hostel when the plane hit the building are among the dead.
+The death toll includes medical students who were in a college hostel when the plane hit the building shortly after takeoff, said Vidhi Chaudhary, a top state police officer in the northwestern city.

 “Most of the bodies have been charred beyond recognition,” she said.

-At Ahmedabad’s Civil Hospital, Dr. Dhaval Gameti said he had examined the lone survivor of the crash brought in, whom he identified as Vishwashkumar Ramesh.
+Indian Home Minister Amit Shah confirmed that a single passenger survived the crash and said he met him at the hospital.
+A doctor said he had examined the survivor, whom he identified as Vishwashkumar Ramesh.

-“He was disoriented with multiple injuries all over his body,” Gameti told The Associated Press.
+“He was disoriented with multiple injuries all over his body,” Dr. Dhaval Gameti told The Associated Press.
 “But he seems to be out of danger.”

 Black smoke billowed from the site where the plane crashed and burst into flames near the airport in Ahmedabad, a city of more than 5 million and the capital of Gujarat, Prime Minister Narendra Modi's home state.